-In the midst of heightened debate regarding the future of New York’s Pennsylvania Station, PBS’ American Experience premieres a documentary which celebrates the transit hub’s extraordinary past.
-“The Rise and Fall of Penn Station” is both tribute to the original station and a reminder of its downfall.
+Only 53 years after it was built, the monumental marvel Pennsylvania Station was torn down.
+PBS American Experience documentary “The Rise and Fall of Penn Station” celebrates the transit hub’s extraordinary past, and is both tribute to the original station as well as a reminder of its downfall.

 The grand vision of Pennsylvania Railroad president, Alexander Cassatt, and architect Charles McKim of McKim, Mead & White, Penn Station was unveiled in 1910, an architectural monument meant to last through the ages.
 But the financially-strapped Pennsylvania Railroad sold the station’s air rights and demolished its beautiful Beaux Arts headhouse in 1953, making way for the construction of Madison Square Garden.